About AshDHD Learning

 Our Focus

-AshDHD Learning is currently focused on supported accommodation and semi-independent services where consistency, regulation and clarity are critical and where staff teams often lack frameworks that truly fit the context.
+AshDHD Learning is currently focused on supported accommodation and semi-independent services working with young people aged 16 to 25, where consistency, regulation and clarity are critical and where staff teams often lack frameworks that truly fit the context.

 Latest Blogs